 - Check your credit report with all three credit reference agencies, addressing any errors or information that puts you in a bad light.
-If you’ve missed payments due to illness, you can make a notice of correction to explain what happened.
+If you’ve missed payments due to illness, you can make a notice of disassociation to explain what happened.
 Lenders are obliged to read a notice of correction, but they don’t have to act on them.

 - Make sure your credit utilisation rate is around 30%.
 This means only using 30% of your available credit.
 If you’ve used more than this, lenders might think you’re relying too heavily on credit.

 - If you've recently changed jobs, it's best to wait around six months before applying for a MIP, as any lender will want to see a stable income history.

 - If you've previously had a joint account with someone else, check you're no longer associated with them on your credit file.
 If they have a poor credit rating, it could affect you negatively.
 You should settle and close the account before you write to the credit reference agencies and ask for a notice of disassociation.